Speakers

 Colombia

-Professional linked to the water sector, focused on water management and urban sustainability from an integrated vision of water resources.
+Professional working in the water sector, focused on water management and urban sustainability from a comprehensive view of water resources.
 Her career connects innovation, planning, and solutions for resilience in water systems.
-She has promoted initiatives related to sustainable management, infrastructure, and water security.
+She has driven initiatives related to sustainable management, infrastructure, and water security.
 Her approach integrates territory, sustainability, and transformation from a strategic perspective.
-She brings a key perspective on water as an axis of regenerative development.
+She brings a key perspective on water as a pillar of regenerative development.

-Martha Cruz Professional linked to the water sector, focused on water resource management
+Martha Cruz Ph.D.
+Professional working in the water sector, focused on water management

 Lisa Hammond